Music

 Photo: chris dixon

-Waves obliterated us on the way out, but each time, Jimmy properly turtle-rolled beneath his board, then sputtered to the surface bearing a look of sheer determination.
-Eventually we were far out, even with the end of Folly’s thousand-foot-long pier.
-The waves were moving so fast that Jimmy was having trouble gaining paddle momentum on his relatively short, thin Stewart.
+Waves obliterated us on the way out, but each time, Jimmy properly turtle rolled beneath his board, then sputtered to the surface, bearing a look of sheer determination.
+Eventually we were far out, even with the end of the thousand-foot-long pier.
+The waves were moving so fast that Jimmy was struggling to gain paddle momentum on his relatively short, thin Stewart.
 I didn’t want to be the person responsible for drowning Jimmy Buffett, so I tentatively asked, “What do you think?
 It’s definitely getting bigger.
 Should we paddle in?”

-Jimmy just smiled.
+Again, Jimmy just smiled.
 Paddling in through that maelstrom would be no picnic either.
-“Nope,” he answered.
+“Nope,” he answered with a Zen calm.
 “I wanna catch a wave.”

 Jimmy looked like a speck against the dark ocean as Whit and I turned to paddle back out.
-A huge set of waves darkened the horizon way outside.
+A huge set of waves obscured the horizon way outside.
 Jimmy paddled over a first wave taller than his nine-foot board, then over a second.
-I’ll never forget watching him paddle for the third.
+I’ll never forget watching him swing his board around to paddle for the third.
 He windmilled his arms, and as the swell lifted him, he stood and assumed a textbook-deep crouch.
 The wave reeled southward and he rocketed along, just ahead of the erupting whitewater.
-He finally leapt off in thigh-deep water after a ride probably two hundred yards long and surfaced with a whoop.
+He finally leaped off in thigh-deep water after a ride probably two hundred yards long and surfaced with a whoop.
 I hadn’t killed him.

 Back on the beach, I snapped a picture of Whit and Jimmy clutching their boards.
-Jimmy posted it to his Instagram page with the lyrics to his song “Surfing in a Hurricane.”
+Jimmy posted it to his Instagram page with a nod to the lyrics to his song “Surfing in a Hurricane.”

 I ain’t afraid of dying